Skip to main content

 },

-dynamicObjectTypes: [SharedMap]
+dynamicObjectTypes: [SharedMap],

 Now, you can dynamically create additional SharedMap instances and store their handles into the initial map that is always provided in the container.